ARI Crystal Gryphon at FSU

 In order to reduce the amount of macromolecule(s) required for screening, increase the accuracy of the screening conditions, and explore multiple screening solutions, we have obtained EIEG funding to acquired the Arts Robbins Instruments Crystal Gryphon 96-reservoir crystallization robot.

-In August 2017 the whole-head assembly was cleaned and refurbished.
+In August 2017 and 2019 the whole-head assembly was cleaned and refurbished.

 - ARI Crystal Gryphon at FSU Standard Operating Procedure [PDF]